 }GPIO_InitTypeDef;

-The values which can be passed to Pull member are:
+The three values you can pass to the Pull member are:

 #define GPIO_NOPULL 0x00000000U /*!< No Pull-up or Pull-down activation */